JuliusNixi/jCOT/README.md

  * -h: To see an help page similar to this one.
  * -s <symbolCODE>: The symbol code used for a query search.
 Required.
 To get this you can first call the program with -l.
  * -d <date>: The date used for a query search.
 Required.
 Format dd/mm/yyyy.
+              You can also perform a range data query between two dates.
+In this case the format will be dateStart:dateStop Where the dateStart and dateStop are in the format dd/mm/yyyy.
+Range data queries are slow, use it only if needed.

  Examples of usage with shell:
  * python jCOT.py -u
  * python jCOT.py -l
  * python jCOT.py -u -s 099741 -d 03/04/2005
  * python jCOT.py -s 099741 -d 05/06/2006
+ * python jCOT.py -s 099741 -d 01/01/2021:31/12/2021

 Example of expected output with shell (this is the one produced by the third command in the list above, the data have been updated and a search has been requested for the symbol with code 099741 (corresponding to EURO FX) for the date 03/04/2005):